jxnblk/mdx-deck/docs/advanced.md

 ## Custom Provider component

-A custom Provider component can be added to the theme to wrap the entire application.
+A custom Provider component is useful for adding custom context providers in React or adding persistent UI elements to the entire deck.

-This is useful for adding custom context providers in React or adding persistent UI elements to the entire deck.
+To define a custom Provider component, you'll need to import it into your custom theme and set it using the key `Provider` like shown below:

 ```js
 // example theme.js